kabasset/Linx/README.md

 of [EleFits](https://cnes.github.io/EleFits/)' `Raster` -- an extensible ND data storage class with pixel-wise operations -- and PhiFun's operations -- e.g. Fourier transforms, linear filtering, and interpolation.

-The target is a header-only library focused on ease of use and which interfaces seamlessly with the standard C++ library.
+The target is a header-only library focused on ease of use, extensibility, and which interfaces seamlessly with the standard C++ library.
 At some point, the ND array implementation of EleFits should be droped in favor of Linx.